aphyr/ustate/README.markdown

     # No states
     false

+Just submit a Message with your query in Message.query.string.
 Search queries will return a message with repeated States matching that expression.
 An null expression will return no states.

 Performance
 ===========

 On a macbook pro 8,3, I see >1300 queries/sec or >1200 inserts/sec.
+The client
-The client is fully threadsafe, and performs well concurrently.
+is fully threadsafe, and performs well concurrently.
 I will continue to tune UState for latency and throughput, and welcome patches.

 For large installations, I plan to implement a selective forwarder.
 Local ustate servers can accept high volumes of states from a small set of nodes, and forward updates at a larger granularity to supervisors, and so forth, in a tree.
 The query language should be able to support proxying requests to the most recent source of a state, so very large sets of services can be maintained at high granularity.

 Future directions
 =====

 Several people have mentioned wanting to query historical states; to replay the events in ustate over time.
 There are some difficulties here; notably that compressing hundreds of millions of states can make it a little tricky to query states over the entire dataset.
 If we restrict ourselves to specific time ranges, storing sequential states as protocol buffers compressed with snappy could work, especially if only *state* changes are written.
 Storing only state deltas might work as well.

+UState currently offers only one-second time resolution.
+Sub-second times will be provided by a second field (e.g. State.nanoseconds).
+I haven't decided on the granularity yet.

 It'd be interesting to subscribe to states matching a query and receive states pushed to you as soon as they change.

 Should be easy to add a UDP acceptor for states as well.
 Have to figure out eventmachine with multiple backends.

 When the protocol and architecture are finalized, I plan to reimplement the server in a faster language.